jared-smith-kr/Typescript-Lightning-Talks/talks/overloads/README.md

 }
 ```

-Note that although the compiler will ensure type-safety by resolving to a *specific* overload, your code will still have to figure out which one you got in the function body:
+Much easier to read.
+Note that although the compiler will ensure type-safety by resolving to a *specific* overload, your implementation code will still have to figure out which one you got in the function body:

 ```typescript
 function makeDate2(): Date